pytorch/serve/kubernetes/kserve/mnist_readme.md

-# Serve a MNIST Model for Inference on the KServe side:
+# Serve a MNIST Model for Inference with KServe

 In this document, the .mar file creation, request & response on the KServe side and the KServe changes to the handler files for Image Classification model using Torchserve's default vision handler.